Düsseldorf's cartwheeler

 The Düsseldorf's cartwheeler (Radschläger in German) is the oldest tradition of Düsseldorf and became one of their famous landmarks.
-The symbol of the cartwheel is found on many souvenirs and various naming Düsseldorf again.
 This tradition was honoured in 1954 by the erection of a fountain, called Cartwheeler's Fountain, in Düsseldorf's Burgplatz.

 Origin of the legend and history

 The origin of the custom cannot be pinned down to a single historic event, but several stories have appeared around it.